-The ‘upside down’ approach to event marketing and management
+The upside down approach to event marketing & management

 Each year, the UK plays host to 1.3m business events, in an industry that’s worth £42.3bn to the UK economy.
 However, for the purpose of this piece, we’re discussing smaller, client events - which can deliver an impressive boost to your business.
 If done badly, though, they can also be expensive, waste a lot of resource, and damage your reputation with your audience.

 The success of an event begins at the planning stage, and our ‘upside down’ approach to event management and event marketing can ensure that yours is talked about for all the right reasons.

 What is an upside down approach to event marketing and management?

 Most events are organised with a sales goal at their core: the launch of a new product, the opportunity to encourage more prospects to use your services, the desire to upsell to existing customers.
 From there, the venue is booked, the speakers are chosen, a significant budget is spent...and the event crashes and burns, as even the very best event marketing efforts can’t persuade enough people to attend.

 The issue here is that businesses have a tendency to organise events around their own needs and objectives, without pausing to think about what their target audience actually wants.
 An upside down approach turns business events on their head, beginning with the audience.
 And it follows this seven-step process.